How I got started as a software developer

-This blog post was originally going to be a short explanation on how my job search went.
+This blog post was originally going to be a short explanation of how my job search went.
 However, I think writing about what came beforehand gives better context for some of the decisions I made.

 Learning about software development

-The book was exactly the kind of thing I was looking for; a gentle introduction into programming and writing programs that had real practical use cases.
+The book was exactly the kind of thing I was looking for; a gentle introduction to programming and writing programs that had real practical use cases.
 I am the kind of person who loves to fiddle around with settings in the software I use - the book spoke to that part of my personality.
 I went through just over half the book and did the exercises before finding out about freeCodeCamp.

-freeCodeCamp was the start of my interest in web development, and where I first started to consider it as a career option.
+freeCodeCamp was the start of my interest in web development and where I first started to consider it as a career option.
 I was much more engaged with freeCodeCamp than I had been with Python, right from the get-go.
 It was satisfying seeing how the code I wrote would immediately cause changes on the page.
-Another thing I loved about freeCodeCamp was the lessons taking place in its own sandboxed environment with tests - no set up needed so I could do a few lessons during my lunch breaks without having to bring in my own laptop.
+Another thing I loved about freeCodeCamp was the lessons taking place in its own sandboxed environment with tests - no set-up needed, so I could do a few lessons during my lunch breaks without having to bring in my own laptop.

-Eventually I managed to create these projects by searching how to implement their most basic features.
-For example for a weather app I'd ask:
+Eventually, I managed to create these projects by searching how to implement their most basic features.
+For example, for a weather app, I'd ask:

 - How can I get a user's current location?